altocodenl/tagaway-mobile/tagaway/lib/readme.md

          - If non date tag, filter out by tag.
          - Also filter out by date to the current month.
       - Generate piv entry with different features:
-         - id: PENDING:...
+         - local: true
          - date
       - Sort into existing pivs
-   - Do this again after getting long list
+   - Add icon on piv itself.
    - Ops on piv:
+      - See in grid
+      - See in carrousel
       - Delete: remove from queue
       - Tag/untag: change pendingTags
-      - Share: not available
+      - Share:
-   - Add cloud icon for pivs in cloud that are being uploaded (Tom)
-   - Add icon on piv itself.
 - Sharebox
    - Backend
       - List